Igor-Sikorsky-IST-Hub/SDT_2022/project_structure.md

-# SDT 2022.
+# Software Development Technologies 2022.
 Project Structure.

 In order to make your work more organized next format is suggested and strongly asked to follow.